CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Take Part/cad2_rules.md

 ## 4. Prizes

-We will be awarding three prizes of $300 for the best performing systems:
+We will be awarding prizes for the best systems in our rankings:

-- Best objective score for lyric intelligibility
+- Objective score for lyric intelligibility
-- Best listening panel score for lyric intelligibility
+- Listening panel score for lyric intelligibility
-- Best objective score for rebalancing classical music
+- Objective score for rebalancing classical music

-Team prizes have been made available by the generosity of the IEEE SPS.
+A prize pot of $1000 has been made available by the generosity of the IEEE SPS.

+Anonymous entries and those with direct links to the Cadenza project team are ineligible for cash prizes, sorry.

 ## 5. Computational restrictions